Covid Precautions Draft Version 1.0 April 2021

 Most recent ECF Covid-19 guidance post – here

-There are older links further down this page, but please bear in mind that this post is the most recent and relevant.
-As more relevant material arrives or is generated by the Working Party investigating a return to OTB chess, that material will be linked here as well.
+There are older links further down this page, but please bear in mind that posts at the top of the page are the most recent and relevant.
+As more relevant material arrives, or is generated by the Working Party investigating a return to OTB chess, that material will be linked here as well.

 HM Government’s Covid-19 Winter Plan, which comes into effect from 02/12/2020